 By understanding how patients are responding to digital tools today, we can not only help build better tech literacy, but proactively design features that can support adoption and meet people where they are.

 In our first clip, Dr. Lu shares why patients are still hesitant to embrace owning their health data and discusses features and incentives he believes can be built into apps to mitigate these concerns.

 As Dr. Lu explains, the average user has a limited capacity to even imagine the health system they need in the next 10 years.
-Building blockchain solutions shouldn’t be the first hurdle.
+Building blockchain solutions isn't our first hurdle when creating a health system for the digital age.
+Instead, we need to focus on the patient-experience of these technologies.
 Empowering patients to take an interest in their data security will require a mindset shift.
 In the clip below, we begin to unpack the current attitudes towards privacy and security held by patients and physicians.

 As digital health tools flood the market, patients will need help in understanding that cyber-safety and data protection are pillars of their health and wellness alongside traditional nutrition and fitness.
 In the short term, Dr. Lu says this looks like proactive protection by helping patients see the value of their health data, and adopting safer data sharing practices to protect it.
-Once more people experience the dividends of personalized healthcare and the efficiencies afforded by digital tools like EHRs, we can begin to introduce ideas of more comprehensive data vaults that empower data ownership.
+Once more people experience efficiencies afforded by digital tools like EHRs, we can then begin to introduce ideas of more comprehensive data vaults that empower data ownership.
 You can dive deeper into Dr. Lu’s published research here.